 449 Beacon was shown as vacant in the 1943-1945 City Directories and was not listed in the 1942-1944 Boston Lists of Residents.

-Notwithstanding the change, Bertha Miller continued to live at 449 Beacon and operate it as a lodging house until about 1957, but moved thereafter to an apartment at 855 Beacon.
+She continued to live at 449 Beacon and operate it as a lodging house until about 1956, but moved thereafter to an apartment at 855 Beacon.

-By 1960, 449 Beacon was owned by Ara Barmakian.
-In September of 1987, Diran Barmakian filed for (and subsequently received) permission to convert the property from ten apartments to nine apartments.
+In September of 1987, his brother, Diran Barmakian, filed for (and subsequently received) permission to convert the property from ten apartments to nine apartments.

-In May of 1988, Ara Barmakian converted the property into nine condominium units, the 449 Beacon Street Condominium.
+On May 11, 1988, Ara Barmakian converted the property into nine condominium units, the 449 Beacon Street Condominium.